 PEI is home to award winning video gaming development companies who have released popular products for companies such as Apple, Sega and Nintendo.
 PEI based video game development companies are known for their development of handheld and digitally downloadable gaming products, but serve most areas of the video game development industry.

-Renewable ResourcesPrince Edward Island is known as the "Green Province" and has established itself as a leader in North America in wind energy.
-More than 25 years ago, long before wind energy was popular, the Atlantic Wind Test site was built in western Prince Edward Island to harness the strong winds that blow across the province.
+Renewable ResourcesPEI is known as the "Green Province" and has established itself as a leader in North America in wind energy.
+More than 25 years ago, long before wind energy was popular, the Atlantic Wind Test site was built in western PEI to harness the strong winds that blow across the province.
 Since then, this site has evolved into the Wind Energy Institute of Canada, which serves the North American wind energy industry.

-The Prince Edward Island Energy Framework and Renewable Energy Strategy outlines an action plan to enhance the role of renewable energy.
+The PEI Energy Framework and Renewable Energy Strategy outlines an action plan to enhance the role of renewable energy.

 Your ProfessionThere are a variety of other industries including agriculture, financial services, fisheries, tourism, and manufacturing that offer good career and work opportunities.

-Search for job, pay (wage), and employment outlook information
+Search for job, wage rates, and employment outlook information for your profession in PEI:

-The following resources can help you get information about working in a variety of industries and professions in Prince Edward Island:
+The following resources can help you get information about working in a variety of industries and professions in PEI:

 - Employment Journey Newspaper provides a list of associations and other useful resources